mug896/dart-bash-completion/README.md

 ## Dart Bash Completion

-Copy contents of dart-bash-completion.sh to ~/.bash_completion
+Copy contents of dart-bash-completion.sh to ~/.bash_completion.
-open new terminal and try completion
+open new terminal and try auto completion.

 ```sh